Skip to contents

 stratified

 logical flag for performing the stratified analysis.
-If stratified = TRUE, the parameter(s) selected in the strat_par argument are allowed to be different across centers, except when the argument center_spec is not NULL.
+If stratified = TRUE, the parameter(s) selected in the strat_par argument are allowed to be different across centers (to deal with heterogeneity across centers), except when the argument center_cluster is not NULL.
 Default is stratified = FALSE.
 See ‘Details’ and ‘Examples’.

 strat_par

-a vector of \(L\) elements for representing the center specific variable.
+a vector of \(L\) elements to account for the heterogeneity across centers due to clustering.
 This argument is used only when stratified = TRUE and strat_par = NULL.
 Each element represents a specific feature of the corresponding center.
 There must be only one specific value or attribute for each center.
 This vector could be a numeric, characteristic or factor vector.
-Note that, the order of the centers in the vector center_spec must be the same as in the list of the argument theta_hats.
-The used data type in the argument center_spec must be categorical.
-Default is center_spec = NULL.
+Note that, the order of the centers in the vector center_cluster must be the same as in the list of the argument theta_hats.
+The used data type in the argument center_cluster must be categorical.
+Default is center_cluster = NULL.
 See also ‘Details’ and ‘Examples’.

 basehaz

-a character string representing one of the available baseline hazard functions; exponential ("exp"), Weibull ("weibul", the default), Gompertz ("gomp"), exponentiated polynomial ("poly"), and piecewise exponential ("pwexp").
+a character string representing one of the available baseline hazard functions; exponential ("exp"), Weibull ("weibul", the default), Gompertz ("gomp"), exponentiated polynomial ("poly"), piecewise exponential ("pwexp"), and unspecified baseline hazard ("unspecified").
 It is only used when family = "survival".
 Can be abbreviated.

 theta_A_polys